 Firework Safety Tips to Practice This Fourth of JulyJuly 5, 2016

 The fourth of July is one of the biggest events of the summer — but it can bring an increase in injuries.
 In 2010, fireworks caused estimated 15,500-reported fires, including 1,100 structure fires.
-While you may be excited for pyrotechnics and sparklers there are a few things you should consider to stay safe.
+While you may be excited about pyrotechnics and sparklers, there are a few things you should consider to stay safe.

 While drinking is a common tradition for Independence Day those that are orchestrating the fireworks should abstain to keep everyone safe and flame-free.
 Be sure to drink responsibly if you are not handling fireworks and to stay at a safe distance.
 If you are handling the fireworks be sure to wait to drink until all the fireworks are safely put out or away from any possible flames.
 Always use caution when extinguishing the fireworks.
 Be sure to walk the perimeter of the yard when done to make sure there are no embers that could catch fire.